vinicyusmacedo/charts/stable/redis/README.md

       echo never > /host-sys/kernel/mm/transparent_hugepage/enabled
 ```

-Alternatively, for Kubernetes 1.12+ you can set `securityContext.sysctls` which will configure sysctls for master and slave pods.
+Alternatively, for Kubernetes 1.12+ you can set `securityContext.sysctls` which will configure sysctls for primary and replica pods.
 Example:

 ```yaml
 securityContext: